 6:45-97:45pm Candlelit, Wednesdays, taught by Sara

 Let yourself completely relax.
 If you are a beginner, anxious, or are "in it for the savasana," this class is perfect for you.
 All poses are supported by props.
 We move through 5-6 poses within the hour while being talked through relaxation and guided meditation.
 Muscles and fascia are allowed to gently open up and stretch.
 Leave feeling at peace and more comfortable in your body.
 A lot of students choose to take the 45 minute slow flow class that is offered prior to restorative on Sundays and Wednesdays.
 The two classes are a wonderful combination.

 5:45-6:45pm Mondays, taught by Sara

-If you want to increase flexibility, decrease pain and calm your nervouse syestem, this class should be on your weekly menu.
-Both techniques work on the fascial layer of the body to hydrate tissue and get rid of the clumps and bimps that form from habit and injury.
+If you want to increase flexibility, decrease pain and calm your nervous syestem, this class should be on your weekly menu.
+Both techniques work on the fascial layer of the body to hydrate tissue and get rid of the clumps and bumps that form from habit and injury.